Bins

 Throughout the park there are also many baskets available, some with simple signs stating 'Papier Hier' (Paper here).
 While others have special rhymes. like ' Heeft u doos papier of krant, gooi ze hier dan in de mand' (Have you box, paper or newspaper.
 Throw it in the basket here)

-Though they say 'Paper here' you can dispose of other things besides paper though do try not to put anything in it that would attract wasps as they are open to the elements. |
+Though they mostly say 'Paper here' you can dispose of other things besides paper though do try not to put anything in it that would attract wasps or rats as they are open to the elements.
+There are sometimes also themed signs nearby to encourage you to dispose of your rubbish correctly or encourage certain behaviours.

 |